Pante/elementary/docs/elementary/migration/migrating-to-elementary-2.md

 # Migrating to Elementary 2

+This document covers the breaking changes made in Elementary 2.

 Elementary 2 aims to provide an API with better ergonomics.
 This means code written with Elementary 2 will be both less error-prone and easier to understand.
 To achieve that, Elementary's API for retrieving elements during tests had to be overhauled.